-Academic General Respirologists
+Academic Respirologists – Clinician Scholars

 Clinical responsibilities will include general respirology clinics, bronchoscopy, and respirology in-patient consultation service.
 Expertise in sleep medicine, interstitial lung disease, chronic obstructive pulmonary disease, or pulmonary hypertension will be considered an asset.

-In addition to a major focus of providing exemplary clinical service, the successful applicant would be expected to teach at both the undergraduate and postgraduate levels, engage in collaborative research and contribute to the administrative functions of the University and Hospitals.
+In addition to a major focus on providing exemplary clinical service, the successful applicant would be expected to teach at both the undergraduate and postgraduate levels, engage in collaborative research and contribute to the administrative functions of the University and Hospitals.
 It is expected candidates will exhibit a strong potential for innovative and scholarly research, as well as provide evidence of a strong academic portfolio with demonstrable teaching experience.
-Candidates must also demonstrate strong leadership skills, excellent communication skills and the ability to work in a collaborative environment.
+Candidates must also demonstrate strong leadership skills, excellent communication skills, and the ability to work in a collaborative environment.

 Candidates must be eligible for licensure in Respirology with the College of Physicians and Surgeons of Ontario.
 Preference will be given to those who either hold or are eligible for certification by the Royal College of Physicians and Surgeons of Canada in Respirology.

 Members of the Department of Medicine enjoy a competitive compensation package, including a generous benefit plan.
 Academic rank will be commensurate with experience.

 One of Canada’s leading universities, Queen’s has a reputation for academic excellence, research, and a diverse and vibrant learning environment.
 Kingston is situated in the heart of historic Southeastern Ontario on the shores of beautiful Lake Ontario, a midpoint between Montreal and Toronto.